emadehsan/thal/README.md

 You would see multiple users added there.
 This marks the crux of this gudie.

 ## Conclusion
-Chrome Headless and Puppeteer is the start of a new era in Web Scrapping and Automated Testing.
+Chrome Headless and Puppeteer is the start of a new era in Web Scraping and Automated Testing.
 Chrome Headless also supports WebGL.
-You can deploy your scrapper in cloud and sit back and let it do the heavy load.
+You can deploy your scraper in cloud and sit back and let it do the heavy load.
 Remember to remove the `headless: false` option when you deploy on server.

-* While scrapping, you might be halted by GitHub's rate limiting
+* While scraping, you might be halted by GitHub's rate limiting

 ![Whoa](./media/whoa.png)

 * Another thing I noticed, you cannot go beyond 100 pages on GitHub.

 ## End note
-Deserts symbolize vastness and are witness of the struggles and sacrifices of people who `traversed` through these gaint mountains of sand. [**Thal**](https://en.wikipedia.org/wiki/Thal_Desert) is desert in Pakistan spanning accross multiple districts including my home district Bhakkar.
+Deserts symbolize vastness and are witness of the struggles and sacrifices of people who `traversed` through these giant mountains of sand. [**Thal**](https://en.wikipedia.org/wiki/Thal_Desert) is a desert in Pakistan spanning accross multiple districts including my home district Bhakkar.
 Somewhat similar is the case with `Internet` that we `traversed` today in quest of data.
 That's why I named the repository `Thal`.
 If you like this effort, please like and share this with others.
 If you have any suggestions, comment here or approach me directly [@e_mad_ehsan](https://twitter.com/e_mad_ehsan).
 I would love to hear from you.